OHIF/Viewers/platform/docs/docs/platform/modes/lifecycle.md

 In OHIF Version 3.1, there is a new service `ToolGroupService` that is used to define and manage tools for the group of viewports.
-This is a new concept borrowed from the Cornerstone3D ToolGroup, and you can read more [here](https://www.cornerstonejs.org/docs/concepts/cornerstone-tools/toolgroups/)
+This is a new concept borrowed from the Cornerstone ToolGroup, and you can read more [here](https://www.cornerstonejs.org/docs/concepts/cornerstone-tools/toolgroups/)

 :::